 Basally, a fast, well-trained horse is the key to winning this event.

 The rider can be disqualified if she and her horse break the pattern.
-Times are measured in hundredths of a second and horse and rider require great precision to race quickly, yet cautiously.
+Times are measured in hundredths of a second and horse and rider requires great precision to race quickly, yet cautiously.

 Bull Riding is definitely the most dangerous event in rodeo.
 It requires a positive attitude from the cowboy and good nerves.
 A braided rope is wrapped loosely around the bull with a weighted cowbell hanging underneath, allowing the rope to fall free when the ride is completed.